The Lizzie Russell Oral History Grant Scheme

 The national committee of Oral History Australia recognises that we are working in difficult and exceptional circumstances at present.
 For this reason, the SA/NT Association encourages members who are unable to record face-to-face interviews at this time to explore a range of options and to discuss their plans with us prior to applying for the Grant.

 Applicants may wish to defer their interviews until 2021, for example, or plan projects in which existing oral history interviews are transcribed, or edited to make a podcast, or used to develop a virtual or real display for a museum, library or community facility.
 Alternatively, they may decide to undertake remote interviews.
-The latter option should be thoroughly researched to ensure that high quality interviews will still be recorded if possible, and the reasons for your decisions should be made explicit in your application.
-If people wish to undertake remote interviews, the UK Oral History Society has some excellent guidelines that they can follow.
-The guidelines can be found here: https://www.ohs.org.uk/advice/covid-19/
+The latter option should be thoroughly researched to ensure that high quality interviews will still be recorded, and the reasons for your decisions should be made explicit in your application.
+If people wish to undertake remote interviews, the UK Oral History Society has some excellent guidelines here: https://www.ohs.org.uk/advice/covid-19/

 How can I apply?